 When you hand in a piece of assessed coursework, you will be expected to make a declaration that the work is your own and, where you have re-used your own work and/or used other sources of information, that you have referenced the material appropriately.

 The University uses Ouriginal to check that academic integrity is being maintained.
-This service checks electronic, text-based submissions against a large database of material from other sources and, for each submission, produces an 'originality report’.
-It makes no judgement on the intention behind the inclusion of unoriginal work and does not indicate whether the unoriginal work is referenced or not; it simply highlights its presence and links to the original source, enabling the person reviewing the report to determine whether or not plagiarism has occurred.
+This service checks electronic, text-based submissions against a large database of material from other sources and, for each submission, produces an 'analysis report’.
+It makes no judgement on the intention behind the inclusion of unoriginal work; it simply highlights its presence and links to the original source, enabling the person reviewing the report to determine whether or not plagiarism has occurred.

 The service complies with European Data Protection legislation.
 When you registered with the University, you gave it permission to process your personal data for a variety of legitimate purposes.
 This includes allowing the University to disclose such data to third parties for purposes relating to your studies.
 The University, at its sole discretion, may submit the work of any student to the Plagiarism Detection Service (in accordance with Regulation 15.3e – see below) and may make, or authorise third parties to make, copies of any such work for the purposes of: